<Cybercore>

 If your Wound Count is ever Greater than your Max Wounds, your character dies.

-The Maximum Wounds a character can take is the sum of their Fortitude + Stability + Grit.
+The Maximum Wounds a character can take is the sum of their Fortitude + Willpower + Mass.
 See Death and Dying.

-As you can see the more Ranks, Grit, Stability, and Fortitude and Health a character has the harder they are to kill.
+As you can see the more Willpower, and Fortitude and Health a character has the harder they are to kill.

 A well-trained Medic or Medbay can treat wounds to lower your wound count as well as remove the Wounded Condition.